pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 * REG_MASTER_VPN_IP_ADDRESS: IP address of master register on a secure line between it and slave register (such as a private network)
 * REG_SLAVE_IP_ADDRESS: IP address of slave register machine

-Then, also uncomment the ports definition for the redis image of `reg-master`, in `${PRYV_CONF_ROOT}/config-leader/data/reg-master/pryv.yml`.
+Then, also uncomment the ports mapping for the redis container of `reg-master`, in `${PRYV_CONF_ROOT}/config-leader/data/reg-master/pryv.yml`.
 It should look like this afterwards:

 ```yaml
   redis: